 A fan’s guide – the club from early doors to today

-Europa League competitors in 2017-18, FC Luzern have rarely set the Swiss League alight but have always been able to count on a loyal and lively fan base.
+Regular European competitors FC Luzern have rarely set the Swiss League alight but have always been able to count on a loyal and lively fan base.

-Die Leuchten reached three cup finals over the course of a decade, losing out on penalties to FC Basel in 2012.
+Die Leuchten had to wait until 2021 to lift the Swiss Cup after reaching three finals a decade or so earlier, losing out on penalties to FC Basel in 2012.
 For their Europa League campaign of 2014-15, penalties again proved the curse, St Johnstone winning out in the shoot-out in Perth.

-In fact, FCL, also known as the Blau-Weiß, have only three major trophies to their name, one title and two cups, and their fans in blue-and-white have long envied the success of Basel or Grasshopper Zürich.
+In fact, FCL, the Blau-Weiß, have only four major trophies to their name, one title and three cups, and so have long operated in the shadow of the top teams of Zürich, Berne and Basel.

 For most of the next six decades, FCL were an mid-range football power in the Central Swiss region, occasionally hiring foreign coaches such as ex-Gillingham forward Horace F Williams and much-travelled Hungarian Ferenc Kónya.